ThomasHEaton/UIEX/README.md

 }
 ```

-The `wheelDelta` data will be constrained to values 0, 1, or -1 to make building actions off this easier
+The `wheelDelta` data will be constrained to values `0`, `1`, or `-1` to make building actions off this easier

-There is also another variation of the wheel manipulator callback that is specifically designed for zooming actions because it provides you will a `scale` data that can be feed into UIElements transforms to scale them
+There is also another variation of the wheel manipulator callback that is specifically designed for zooming actions because it provides you with `scale` data that can be feed directly into the UIElements transforms to scale (or zoom) them in and out

 ```cs
 [UXML]